pbrucla/linux-scavenger-hunt/.clue-templates/clue05.md

     ls > my_directory.txt

+If you open this new file, note that it has the output of the `ls` command, but in a file!

-You can also use `echo` to display what are called environment variables
+You can also use `echo` to display what are called environment variables.

+    echo $USER
     echo $PATH
-    echo $HOME

-The `HOME` variable should make sense at this point.

 #### Find Clue 6 ####

 The `PATH` variable tells the computer where programs are.
 Each path that could contain a program is separated by colons.
-Your hint for the next clue is the first path listed in your `PATH` - for example, if you see `/usr/bin:/bin`, the first path is `/usr/bin`
+Your hint for the next clue is the LAST path listed in your `PATH` - for example, if you see `/usr/bin:/bin`, the last path is `/bin`